vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/21_Monuments_to_the_Dead_in_Ancient_North_India.md

 Over and around it was placed a cairn of small stones, granite chips, etc. and around the cairn was frequently placed one or more circles of large boulderṣ’ \( op. ciṭ  3\); cf. Falk 2000, 73.

-16 Amarakośa 2.2.4: bhittiḥ strī kud
+16 Amarakośa 2.2.4: bhittiḥ strī kuḍyam eḍūkaṁyadantarnyastakīkasam |

-. yam ed

-. ūkaṁyadantarnyastakīkasam |

 gr̥ haṁgehodavasite veśma sadma niketanam  k 4 k